 June 19-21: Prague

-As this will be the commencement of the program and you may be arriving on that day, we will coordinate with you for getting from the airport to the first night accommodation.
-Please try to arrive in the morning or early afternoon so that you have time to get settled before our first event.
+As June 19th is the commencement of the program and you may be arriving on that day, we will coordinate with you for getting from the airport, train or bus station to the first night accommodation.
+Please try to arrive in the morning or early afternoon so that you have time to get settled before our first event in the evening of June 19th from 18:00 – 20:00.

-On June 20th we will from 18:00-20:00 we will have an orientation in the morning and review the general structure of the course and assignments.
+On June 20th we will have an orientation in the morning and review the general structure of the course and assignments.
 In the afternoon we will conduct some brief site visits. in the late afternoon and evening you will be free to explore Prague.

 Prague and Charles Bridge from the Vltava River Prague Market